hadabr/js-hints-collection/README.md

 #### Normalization
 [<sup>↑ To the beginning</sup>](#Table-of-contents)
 This is only for small apps and solutions, as it parses response data easier,
-allowing to write less code but doesn't normalize the data.
+allowing to write less code but, as told, doesn't normalize the data.

-To normalize:
+To normalize look at:

 - Database normalization on [Wikipedia]
 - check [Normalizr] utility by Paul Armstrong